Ellison Hartley is an agriculture advocate and animal lover who believes that life is better on a farm!

 I believe so.
 I have found that the bottle-babies that I have raised bonded with me quickly.
 They trusted people and were not nervous or skittish at all.
 Even after they were in with the older, adult goats, they still had especially great personalities.

-Obviously, letting the mother nurse the baby is the most cost effective and natural way to raise them.
-For some though, that want to have goats milk for cheese or soap they want to keep the milk for themselves.
+Obviously, letting the mother nurse the baby is the most cost-effective and natural way to raise a goat.
+However, those who want goats milk for cheese or soap will want to keep that milk for themselves.